2025 Fall and 2026 Winter start program maps

 The courses listed below are required for your first year of study in the Psychology – Bachelor of Arts program.
 Please choose 5 courses per semester:

-Fall 2023
+Fall 2025

-Semester 2 - 15 credit hours Course Course Title Winter 2024 SSCI 1910U Writing for the Social Sciences Fall or Winter
+Semester 1 - 15 credit hours Course Course Title Fall BIOL 1841U Essentials of Biology Fall SSCI 1910U Writing for the Social Sciences Fall (choose a course from list below) Fall (choose a course from list below) Fall (choose a course from list below) Winter 2026

 - COMM 1100U – Introduction to Communication and Digital Media Studies (Fall)